PavelLakov/FV-Calcularor/README.md

 The program will then display a chart of the future value over time, as well as the final future value in a label below the chart.

 License
-This program is licensed under the MIT License.
-See the LICENSE file for details.
+This program is licensed under the free.

 Acknowledgments
 This program was created by Pavel Lakov